× FreshBooks App Logo

 9. Business Meals

 You can deduct 50% of the cost of most business meals at restaurants.
 This includes meals with employees, clients, and other work connections where you actively discuss work during the meal.
-This applies to your personal food or to your total bill if you’re treating clients to a meal.
-There are also some food expenses that are 100% tax-deductible too, such as snacks for customers, food at events for charitable contributions, or food for employee events like annual parties.
-You can also deduct 100% of meal costs if they’re directly related to your business—for example if you work as a restaurant critic or food reviewer.
+This applies to your personal food or to your total bill if youā€™re treating clients to a meal.
+There are also some food expenses that are 100% tax-deductible, such as snacks for customers, food at events for charitable contributions, or food for employee events like annual parties.
+You can also claim 100% of meal costs as a tax deduction if theyā€™re directly related to your businessā€”for example, if you work as a restaurant critic or food reviewer.

 10. Business Startup Costs

 New LLC business owners can deduct some of the costs of creating a company.
-Particularly if you’ve invested money to start your new business, this write-off of startup expenses can help reduce financial strain.
-If your total costs for starting a business are $50,000 or less, you can deduct up to $5,000 for organizational costs and $5,000 for initial startup costs in your first tax year.
-These deductions decrease if your startup costs exceed $50,000, and are not tax deductible if your startup costs are greater than $55,000.
+Particularly if youā€™ve invested money to start your new business, this write-off of startup expenses can help reduce financial strain.
+If your total costs for starting a business are $50,000 or less, you can deduct up to $5,000 of those costs in your first tax year.
+These deductions decrease dollar by dollar if your startup costs exceed $50,000, and the remainder is deductible over 15 years.

 11. Advertising and Promotions